Investigating Amazon.com's Standing In Broadline Retail Industry Compared To Competitors

 table { width: 100%; border-collapse: collapse; font-family: Arial, sans-serif; font-size: 14px; } th, td { padding: 8px; text-align: left; } th { background-color: #293a5a; color: #fff; text-align: left; } tr:nth-child(even) { background-color: #f2f4f8; } tr:hover { background-color: #e1e4ea; } td:nth-child(3), td:nth-child(5) { text-align: left; } .dividend-amount { font-weight: bold; color: #0d6efd; } .dividend-frequency { font-size: 12px; color: #6c757d; }

-Notably, the current Price to Earnings ratio for this stock, 51.72, is 2.17x above the industry norm, reflecting a higher valuation relative to the industry.
+At 41.44, the stock's Price to Earnings ratio significantly exceeds the industry average by 1.75x, suggesting a premium valuation relative to industry peers.

-The company has a lower Return on Equity (ROE) of 6.19%, which is 0.94% below the industry average.
-This indicates potential inefficiency in utilizing equity to generate profits, which could be attributed to various factors.
+The Return on Equity (ROE) of 6.19% is 0.94% below the industry average, suggesting potential inefficiency in utilizing equity to generate profits.

 With higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $32.08 Billion, which is 4.91x above the industry average, the company demonstrates stronger profitability and robust cash flow generation.

-The company has higher gross profit of $31.0 Billion, which indicates 2.29x above the industry average, indicating stronger profitability and higher earnings from its core operations.
+The gross profit of $31.0 Billion is 2.29x above that of its industry, highlighting stronger profitability and higher earnings from its core operations.

-With a revenue growth of 11.04%, which surpasses the industry average of 7.83%, the company is demonstrating robust sales expansion and gaining market share.
+The company is experiencing remarkable revenue growth, with a rate of 11.04%, outperforming the industry average of 7.83%.

 Debt To Equity Ratio